Sand conditioning in metal casting using plate heat exchangers

 - Zero or minimal maintenance of mechanical components

-- Reduced noise as the Solex Plate Heat Exchanger has minimal moving parts and uses indirect heat exchange (does not use air blown through the sand)
+- Reduced noise; MBHEs designed by Solex have minimal moving parts and use indirect heat exchange (e.g., does not use air blown through the sand)

 Figure 2: Core sand conditioning process